 § 663.470 Must the Secretary consult with Tribes regarding budget of programs, grants, services, and initiatives that affect Tribes and Tribal transportation interests?

 Yes.
-The Secretary shall consult on an annual basis with, and solicit the participation of Tribes in the development of the budgets for program, grants, services, initiatives, or other departmental functions that affect Tribes and Tribal transportation interests.
+The Secretary shall consult on an annual basis with, and solicit the participation of Tribes in the development of the budgets for program, grants, services, initiatives, legislation, or other departmental functions that affect Tribes and Tribal transportation interests.
+ORIGINAL: (including participation of Tribes and tribal organizations in formulating annual budget requests that the Secretary submits to the President for submission to Congress pursuant to 31 U.S.C.
+1105.)

 § 663.471 Must the Secretary consult with Tribes regarding proposed changes to funding formulas, fees, taxes, or other means of revenue creation the Department may suggest to Congress, or similar proposals to which the Department plans to respond?